The Alliance Française de Boston et Cambridge, Inc., is a private, not-for-profit organization, founded April 13, 1898.

-In the summer of 2000, the French Cultural Center (at the time known as The French Library and Cultural Center) entered into an agreement with l'Alliance Française de Boston et Cambridge, combining forces to promote the French language and culture in the Boston area.
+In the summer of 2000, the French Library (at the time known as The French Library and Cultural Center) entered into an agreement with l'Alliance Française de Boston et Cambridge, combining forces to promote the French language and culture in the Boston area.

 - Peter Sprayregen, Treasurer

 - Barbara Bouquegneau, Vice President of the Board of Directors of the Federation of Alliances Françaises USA

 - Lucy Sprayregen

 REBECCA & JEAN-PAUL VALETTE ALLIANCE FRANÇAISE PRIZECreated in 2005, the Rebecca and Jean-Paul Valette Alliance Française Prize is given each year in honor of Rebecca and Jean-Paul Valette, whose dedication and contribution to the teaching of French in the United States have touched so many lives and inspired tremendous enthusiasm for the French language and culture.
 The prize consists of $2,500 for a trip to France or a French-speaking country.
 It is awarded to an adult French Library student who successfully completes two consecutive group classes at the beginner level (100).
 Prize candidates are asked to write an essay describing the vision of a project that they would conduct while on their awarded trip.
 Past winners range from an opera singer who traveled to Canada to complete a workshop to a bench maker who traveled to France to complete further studies in this artistic field.